 Prevention Tips: Avoid running any software you have not first scanned with an antivirus program.
 Always be careful double-clicking executable files (files that end in .exe), and be wary of clicking on links on websites you don’t completely trust.
 And know the signs to look for if you might be infected: unusually slow computer, lag when opening windows, etc., strange pop-ups and error messages.

-Online Threats – Malware
+Online Threat – Malware

 Malware is a fairly loose term, and can refer to any malicious software, including viruses, spyware, worms, trojans, ransomware, etc. Any good antivirus software will be looking for malware in all its forms.
 The term “Malware” is used interchangeably with “Virus” in many cases, but as long as your PC security software mentions it, you should be fairly well protected.

 Prevention Tips: As always, good antivirus/anti-malware software installed should be your first defence.
 Make sure system restore points are enabled on a Windows PC (see the “Ransomware” section below for more details), and avoid opening suspicious links, attachments and files.
 Run a full system scan with your antivirus software (use the new Offline Scan in Windows Defender if in doubt).

 Ransomware is a form of malicious software which is designed to lock access to files (or even to the whole computer) and threaten the victim into paying money for unlocking them.
 The infected user will often see just a single window on screen, informing them of the ransomware attack and demanding payment.
 Any attempt to close the window in the normal way will fail, and they will be prevented from performing almost all normal functions on their computer.

 This can be extremely scary for a inexperienced computer user, especially if there is sensitive material on the device, or if it is used for running a business.
 Ransomware attacks appear to be increasing, as many people will believe they must give in and pay to prevent embarrassment or the loss of years of work.